nonn-a/GumbUI/README.md

 <img src="https://user-images.githubusercontent.com/86384221/194620353-108b79cb-e70d-425c-9fa3-71680455ec53.png" width="500">
 </p>

 `Schematics` are a new kind of object I'm trying to introduce.
 (Edit: not anymore.
-See below.)
+See above.)

 It's supposed to be a way to save and load matrix surface states, even partially.
 Schematics will allow to make quicker and easier scripts.